 IRS Tax Transcript Frequently Asked Questions

 If you filed electronically, but do not pay in full any taxes due, your tax return will not be processed until May 2014 and you may request your IRS Tax Return Transcript 2 - 3 weeks after that point.

 Those that file a paper return will unfortunately need to wait even longer to make the request for their tax return transcript.
 If you expect a refund or owe no additional taxes, you can request your transcript 8 - 11 weeks after your tax return has been submitted and received.
 If you owe any amount, even if it is paid in full at the time your return is submitted, your tax return will not be processed until June 2014 and you will not be able to request your transcript until 2 - 3 weeks after that point.

 IRS Data Retrieval & Tax Return Transcript Availability Chart

 While there is no official deadline for submitting the tax return transcript (except to have it submitted one month prior to the term in which you want aid), some fund sources are limited The sooner it is submitted the better.
 Federal Pell Grant and Direct Loans are always available.

 We recommend that you use the Net Price/Award Calculator.
 The link is located to your right.
-As long as the information you provide is accurate, it will give you a close estimate to what your student’s aid package will look like.
+As long as the information you provide is accurate, it should give you a close estimate of what the student’s aid package will look like.